XCTEQ/XCFit/README.md

              $ carthage update --platform iOS

 This will checkout and build XCFit frameworks then we can manually drag those frameworks in the `Build Phases` of the test targets.
-This is explained in details in the later section.
+This will create 'Carthage' directory with built framework.
+We need to manually drag and drop this to our XCUIPoMTest' target build settings.
+On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
+On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
+Create a Run Script in which you specify your shell (ex: bin/sh), add the following contents to the script area below the shell:

+        /usr/local/bin/carthage copy-frameworks

+and add the paths to the frameworks you want to use under “Input Files”, e.g.:

+         $(SRCROOT)/Carthage/Build/iOS/XCFit.framework

+You can choose any of the above method but Cocoapods is easy and less manual.

 ### Swift Package Manager

+#### ==== Please Note that Swift Package Manager doesn't support iOS at the moment =====

 XCFit can be installed with Swift Package Manager however Swift Package Manager isn't officially supported for iOS so we can use XCFit only for the standalone Libraries.
 We need to create `Package.swift` file with following content.
 ```